Roberta 'Bobbie' Flaherty, NACADA Executive Director

 NACADA's 25th Anniversary was celebrated with the theme of 'Lighting Student Pathways for 25 Years'.
 A display of memorabilia led long time members down memory lane and helped other see the progress made in our field over the last quarter of a century.
 NACADA has grown from a fledgling organization with approximately 500 members to our present 7600+ membership with the help of hard work and dedication of many volunteer leaders.
 The 2004 NACADA award recipients were honored at a special Awards Ceremony and Reception on Wednesday afternoon prior to the opening session of the conference.

 Cite this article using APA style as: Flaherty, B. (2004, December).
 From the executive director: You can contribute to the field!.
-Academic Advising Today, 27(4).
-Retrieved from [insert url here]
+Academic Advising Today, 27(4). [insert url here]